IngridAtMicrosoft/DocsContent/singlesource/learn/ams/intro/includes/3-how-azure-media-services-works.md

 ## Security

 Discussing securing the Azure resources in your application architecture is beyond the scope of this introduction.
-However, security is mentioned here so you can be azzured that there are methods for securing your accounts, keys, and network.
+However, security is mentioned here so you can be assured that there are methods for securing your accounts, keys, and network.
 For detailed information about securing Azure Media Services resources, see [Azure security baseline for Azure Media Services](/security/benchmark/azure/baselines/media-services-security-baseline).